 If you love mushrooms even a fraction as much as I do, you need to make these quick and easy marinated mushrooms.
-Thanks to a little help from Tessemae’s, they will only set you back a few minutes of prep time, and they are so delicious you won’t want to stop eating them.
+Thanks to a little help from an easy-to-find store-bought salad dressing they will only set you back a few minutes of prep time, and they are so delicious you won’t want to stop eating them.

 I try to make my own dressings and marinades as much as I can, but lately life has been busier than we’re used to.
-Four kids in two schools, two kids in football, volunteering at school, working, housework – it never ends.
-I don’t want to sacrifice the quality of meals because of lack of time, so it’s important for me to find products that are as close to homemade as possible – or better!
+Four kids in two schools, volunteering at school, working nearly full time (remotely), housework, sports/activities – it seriously never ends.
+I don’t want to sacrifice the quality of food because of lack of time, so it’s important for me to find products that are as close to homemade as possible – or better!

-For this recipe I went with the Balsamic dressing, because I thought that the caramelly-sweet flavor would pair perfectly with some baby bella mushrooms.
-I’ve never made marinated mushrooms before, but I figured the quick-pickle method would do it.
-I’ve also never made quick pickles before, so this was a fun experiment.
+For this recipe I grabbed Tessemae’s Balsamic dressing, because I thought that the caramelly-sweet flavor would pair perfectly with some baby bella mushrooms.
+I had never made marinated mushrooms before, but I figured the quick-pickle method would do it.
+I also never made quick pickles before this, so this was a fun experiment.
+You could definitely make your own balsamic dressing for this recipe if you have the time!

 You could do small whole mushrooms, but since I would most likely be using them in salads and things of that nature, I sliced them into thick slices.
 I think some whole mushrooms would be perfect as part of a holiday appetizer – charcuterie anyone?